-When paying with the Aer Lingus Card, new cardmembers, for the first 12 months from account opening you’ll earn 3x Avios per dollar spent on hotel accommodations when paid directly to the hotel.
-After that, you’ll earn 2x.
+When paying with the Aer Lingus Card, for the first 12 months new cardmembers can earn 3x Avios per dollar spent on hotel accommodations when paid directly to the hotel.
+After that, you’ll earn 2x Avios per dollar spent.
 This applies across all hotel groups.
 That’s better than nothing, but there are better credit cards for hotel purchases.

 1x Avios Per Dollar Spent On Other Purchases